TehShrike/shell-tag/readme.md

 Because sometimes you want to write shell scripts with JavaScript instead of bash.

-Uses the shell escaping of [shell-escape-tag](https://github.com/chocolateboy/shell-escape-tag).
+Uses [a fork of shell-escape-tag](https://github.com/TehShrike/shell-escape-tag) to escape values.

 # Usage